saadullahsaeed/pub-sub/README.md

 Two very important notes:
 + Note that Topics _block_ if there are no Subscribers listening.
 Topics should not deadlock, as the crucial parts run - in the provided implementation - in separate go-routines.
-You could use a WhenTimeout() wrapper on the returned Topic to be safe, if you suspect you might not be notified via a Publisher.
+You could use a WhenTimeout() or MustPublishWithin wrapper on the returned Topic to be safe, if you suspect you might not be notified via a Publisher.
 + Remember that Topics need to be *Closed*.
 You are using go-routines in the background which should be released when the Topics are no longer in usage.
 A pattern which you can implement is to add a method to the Configuration which you invoke after the Wire() method(s), that listens on a given Topic.
 When notified, it closes all Topics in the Configuration.